FOREX-Dollar inches up as post-payrolls chill fades

 By Patrick Graham

-LONDON, Jan 12 The dollar crept higher on Monday, recovering from a dip after surprisingly weak U.S. wages data that gave the vast majority of investors who see a stronger greenback this year room to reload.
+LONDON, Jan 12 The dollar crept higher on Monday, recovering from a dip after surprisingly poor U.S. wages on Friday that offered the vast majority who see a stronger greenback this year room to reload.

-Friday's wage numbers cast doubt on a key driver of the U.S. currency's ascent over the past six months, questioning why the Federal Reserve should raise interest rates this year in the absence of clear evidence of inflationary pressures.
+Friday's wage numbers cast doubt on one of the main sources of the U.S. currency's drive higher over the past six months, questioning why the Federal Reserve should raise interest rates this year in the absence of clear evidence of pressure on inflation.

-The dollar gained 0.3 percent against the euro, over half a percent against the yen and a third of a percent against a basket of currencies.

-"This might be a fund executing a dollar-buying strategy but it looks to me to be happening in fairly thin liquidity," said Graham Davidson, a spot dealer with National Bank of Australia in London.
+"This might be a fund executing a dollar-buying strategy but it looks to me to be happening in fairly thin liquidity.
+I don't see much of a catalyst for it this morning," said Graham Davidson, a spot dealer with National Bank of Australia in London.

 "Very often you see this sort of move early on a Monday and it then peters out quite quickly.
 I am still dollar positive, but I'm reluctant to get involved at the moment."

-The biggest mover in morning trade in Europe was the Norwegian crown, down almost 1 percent against the dollar after another fall in oil prices.

-The greenback had eased slightly in Asia as dollar bulls struggled to get over their disappointment at the unexpected fall in U.S. wages.
+The greenback had eased slightly in Asia as dollar bulls struggled to get over their disappointment at the unexpected fall in U.S. wages on Friday.

+"This outcome will fuel the debate on whether the Fed will trust the usual relationship between falling unemployment and rising wages to eventually bear fruit, or sit on its hands until it sees some real wage pressures," said Raiko Shareef, currency strategist at BNZ.

 * Dutch lender ING rises after profit beat (Recasts, adds details, closing prices)